SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 		- Spain created a massive influx of silver which led to massive inflation
 		- This reduces power of the free market, which leaves the state to provide what the free market is unable to.
 		- This requires

+		- Causes effors at autonomy
+		- Which requires statemaking to crush